No institution has done more to enhance the self-awareness and self-respect of eastern kentucky and all of Appalachia. Wendell BErry

 Appalshop

-Today Appalshop operates a radio station, a theater, a public art gallery, a record label, an archive, a filmmaking institute, a reproductive justice program, a community development program, and a frankly dizzying array of other initiatives, all in a renovated warehouse in downtown Whitesburg, Kentucky.
+Today Appalshop operates a radio station, a theater, a public art gallery, a record label, an archive, a filmmaking institute, a reproductive justice program, a community development program, and a frankly dizzying array of other initiatives, all from beautiful Letcher County, Kentucky.

 In 2019 alone, we installed the largest net-metered renewable energy system in the region and helped our partners install their own.
 We participated in art and cultural exchanges that took us to the Bronx and to Zuni Pueblo.
 Here in Eastern Kentucky, we installed a Letcher County walking trail, supported a music education camp for girls and gender nonconforming teens, and created a community fund for small businesses like Black Sheep Brick Oven Bakery.